International Volunteering with Your Family

 - If you have special issues, such as a same sex partner or a child with a disability, let the VSO know in advance.
 Most VSOs can accommodate a family’s special needed if informed in advance.

-The three organizations I recommend for families are Global Volunteers, Road Scholars, and, for those on a very tight budget, Volunteers for Peace.
+Some of the organizations for families include Global Volunteers, Lead Adventures, GO ECO, and, for those on a very tight budget, Volunteers for Peace. = strongly recommended by Zahara.

 International Workcamps/Volunteers for Peace